Updated June 2021

 The Alberta Energy Regulator (AER) ensures the safe, efficient, orderly, and environmentally responsible development of hydrocarbon resources over their entire life cycle.
 As part of this mandate, we provide our stakeholders with credible information about Alberta’s energy resources that can be used for decision making.
-A key part of this is ST98: Alberta Energy Outlook (formerly ST98: Alberta's Energy Reserves and Supply/Demand Outlook), a report we issue annually with independent and comprehensive information on the state of reserves and the supply and demand outlook for Alberta’s diverse energy resources: crude bitumen, crude oil, natural gas, natural gas liquids,1 coal, and sulphur.
-This year's report also includes a new section on new reserve estimates for three formations in low permeability and shale areas.
+A key part of this is ST98: Alberta Energy Outlook, a report we issue annually with independent and comprehensive information on the state of reserves and the supply and demand outlook for Alberta’s diverse energy resources: crude bitumen, crude oil, natural gas, natural gas liquids,1 coal, and sulphur.

-Below are highlights of the prices, capital expenditures, and supply and demand outlook for 2019 to 2028 (the forecast period) for Alberta's hydrocarbons and a snapshot of the province’s reserves as of December 2018.
+This section provides highlights of oil and gas production, prices, capital expenditures, demand, and drilling activity in 2020, and their outlook for 2021 to 2030 (the forecast period).
+A snapshot of the province’s reserves as of December 2020 are also provided.

 Oil and Gas Production

-- Alberta remains the largest producer of natural gas and oil in Canada.
-In 2018, Alberta produced 66 per cent of Canada’s natural gas and 82 per cent of Canada’s oil and equivalent.3 Almost 65 per cent of Canada’s total oil and equivalent production was marketable bitumen.
+- Alberta remains Canada’s largest natural gas and oil producer.
+In 2020, Alberta produced 63 per cent of Canada’s natural gas and 83 per cent of Canada’s oil and equivalent.2 Almost 66 per cent of Canada’s total oil and equivalent production was marketable bitumen.

 Oil and Gas Prices

 - The price of WTI decreased by 31 per cent in 2020, averaging US$39.23/bbl.

 - The price of CLS decreased by 32 per cent in 2020, averaging Cdn$45.77/bbl.

 - The price of WCS decreased by 39 per cent in 2020, averaging US$26.81/bbl.